-Located in Rioja Alavesa, Izadi aims to produce wines that express the character of the varieties indigenous to Rioja: Viura, […]Keep Reading
+Located in Rioja Alavesa, Izadi aims to produce wines that express the terruño of vineyards close to the Sierra de […]Keep Reading

-Located in Rioja Alavesa, Izadi aims to produce wines that express the character of the varieties indigenous to Rioja: Viura, Malvasía, Garnacha Blanco & Tinto, Tempranillo Blanco & Tinto, Graciano, and Mazuelo.
-They own 72 hectares and have access to another 108 hectares through long term contracts.
-All are located within a triangle formed by the towns of Villabuena, Samaniego, and Ábalos – hence the triangle on their labels.
-Farming is sustainable with many organic practices with the goal of eventually converting their vines to certified organic.
-The average age of their vineyards is greater than fifty years old and the soils are a mix of sandy clays and clay-limestone typical of vineyards situated at the foot of the Sierra de Cantabria.
+Located in Rioja Alavesa, Izadi aims to produce wines that express the terruño of vineyards close to the Sierra de Cantabria solely from varieties indigenous to Rioja.
+They own 72 hectares and have access to another 108 hectares through long-term contracts.
+All are located within a triangle formed by Villabuena, Samaniego, and Ábalos – hence the triangle on their labels.
+Farming is sustainable and already organic, as they are in the process of achieving organic certification.
+The average age of their vineyards is greater than fifty years old.
+The soils are a mix of sandy clays and clay-limestone, and the climate is strongly influenced by the effects of the Atlantic Ocean – all the typical hallmarks of vineyards situated at the foot of the Sierra de Cantabria.